 So just how fast will Verizon’s 5G network get?
 Well, according to Verizon, 5G networks may one day boast speeds of up to 10Gbps.
 We tested Verizon 5G in person with a Samsung Galaxy S10 5G last year in Chicago, and achieved speeds of up to 1.35Gbps.

-Of course, there are a number of things that affect the speed of 5G networks.
-Notably, the more people that are connected to a network, the lower speeds will be.
+Of course, there are several factors affect the speed of 5G networks.
+Notably, the more people that are connected to a network, the slower speeds will be.
 Not only that, but your distance to a 5G node may impact speeds too.
 That said, 5G technology will likely get better over time, and the result will likely be faster speeds.

 One of the biggest problems with 5G, and especially mmWave, is that it’s not very good at going through obstacles like walls — making it difficult to get good 5G reception when you’re indoors.
 Verizon is trying to change that.
 The company has announced a new partnership with Boingo Wireless to help customers get better 5G reception when they’re inside a building.